lsst-dm/dm_dev_guide/getting-started/onboarding.rst

 #.
 Notify the Weekly Digest editor and travel coordinator.

 #.
 Provide Google calendar access to DM Meetings and DM Travel.

+For details on LSST IT's account onboarding procedures, see `Account Management in the IT Support Confluence <https://confluence.lsstcorp.org/display/IT/Account+Management>`_.